-“It needs to have some daytime consequence to be considered insomnia,” explained Dr. Sarah Zallek, medical director of OSF Sleep at OSF Saint Francis Medical Center.
+“It needs to have some daytime consequence to be considered insomnia,” explained Dr. Sarah Zallek, medical director of OSF Sleep in Peoria, Illinois.
 “You can’t just have a little trouble sleeping and feel great in the day and we would call it insomnia; we would say that’s a little trouble falling asleep.
 Insomnia is really trouble sleeping that is associated with daytime dysfunction, like tiredness or inattention or mood problems and so on.”

 For most people, insomnia goes away after lifestyle factors like family or work stresses resolve.
 However, for those who suffer from ongoing untreated insomnia, the National Institutes of Health warns it can increase the risk for a myriad of health issues, including stroke, seizures, high blood pressure and heart disease.

-Now a new large-scale study found – type 2 diabetes can be added to that list.
+A recent large-scale study found Type 2 diabetes can be added to that list.
 The study, published in the journal Diabetologia, indicates that long-term insomnia raises the risk for type 2 diabetes by 17%.

 “What they found that was new is that insomnia is a causal risk factor for diabetes.
 So it’s not just associated, and you have to wonder, is it insomnia that has an effect on diabetes, or is it just an association?
 It’s actually one of the now known causes of things that can lead to diabetes,” says Dr. Zallek.